Zsa Zsa Carter

 Zsa Zsa Carter is a fictional character from the BBC soap opera EastEnders and its internet spin-off EastEnders: E20, played by Emer Kenny.
 She is the daughter of Tina Carter (Luisa Bradshaw-White).
 She made her first appearance in EastEnders on 5 January 2010 and appears in all twelve episodes of the first series of EastEnders: E20.
 The character was created by a team of 13 writers aged between 17 and 22 and is described as bright, sarcastic and a rebel.
 In May 2010, the character's departure from the show was announced; her last appearance was on 30 September 2010.
+For her portrayal of Zsa Zsa, Kenny received a nomination for "Best Soap Newcomer" at the 2010 TVChoice Awards.

 Creation and development

 "Beautiful, funky and outspoken tomboy, Zsa Zsa Carter has a lot in common with her Aunt Shirley, except for her bitterness.
 She's bright, but extremely stubborn.
 Her language can be as colourful as the streaks in her locks.
 The world is her playground, even if that world is just the size of Walford".